MarkGotLasagna/holp/README.md

 - enhance accessibility and readability;
 - add translations.

-If you'd like to contribute to this project, please read the [contribution guidelines](https://github.com/MarkGotLasagna/holp/wiki/Contribution-guidelines) document first.</br>
+If you'd like to contribute to this project, please read the [contribution guidelines](https://github.com/MarkGotLasagna/holp/wiki/Contribution-guidelines) document first.
+(WIP)</br>
 All contributors will be credited below.

 ---